rpadovani/rpadovani.com/_posts/2017-11-28-introduction-gitlab-ci.markdown

 powerful, and using it in the right way allows all the team to use just one tool to go from planning to deploying.
 A lot of new features are introduced every month, so keep an eye on the [Gitlab blog][gitlab-blog].

+For setting it up, or for more advanced features, take a look to the [documentation][documentation-ci].

 In fleetster we use it not only for running tests, but also for having automatic versioning of the software and automatic deploys to testing environments.
 We